Potential Free Agents | Federal News Network

 CHICAGO (5) — José Abreu, 1b; Ross Detwiler, lhp; Jon Jay, of; Iván Nova, rhp; Héctor Santiago, lhp.

-CLEVELAND (3) — Tyler Clippard, rhp; Ryan Flaherty, inf; Yasiel Puig, of.
+CLEVELAND (5) — Tyler Clippard, rhp; Ryan Flaherty, inf; Jason Kipnis, 2b; Dan Otero, rhp; Yasiel Puig, of.

 DETROIT (5) — Edwin Jackson, rhp; Gordon Beckham, 2b; Jordy Mercer, ss; Matt Moore, lhp; Tyson Ross, rhp.